cloudconformity/auto-remediate/README.md

 * Always use === instead of == – but obj == null is allowed to check null || undefined.
 * Always handle the node.js err function parameter
 * Always prefix browser globals with window – except document and navigator are okay

+## About

+Protect, Detect, Correct.
+The most complete solution to avoid critical threats and vulnerabilities in your AWS environments.
+Awarded both AWS Cloud Management Tools Competency and Security Partner Competency, Cloud Conformity’s security and optimization platform delivers continuous assurance that your infrastructure is risk-free and compliant as your cloud presence grows.